-This program is intended to stimulate private sector investment in the reuse and redevelopment of brownfieldsuspected contaminated sites or Substandard Buildings and partially offset the costs associated with the site/building assessment and remediation.
+This program is intended to stimulate private sector investment in the reuse and redevelopment of brownfield sites and partially offset the costs associated with the site assessment and remediation.

-Incentives offered by the Town could include a grant equivalent to 50% of the cost of a environmental or building hazard study including a Phase II Environmental Site Assessment, designated substances and hazardous materials survey, remedial work plan or risk assessment.
+Incentives offered by the Town could include a grant equivalent to 50% of the cost of a Phase II Environmental Site Assessment, designated substances and hazardous materials survey, remedial work plan or risk assessment.
 A maximum grant would be determined by Town Council per environmental study and per property.